General Terms and Conditions

 7.1.
 Unless different terms of payment have been agreed in writing, the invoice associated with the relevant delivery shall in any event be paid within 30 days from invoicing at the latest.

 7.2.
-In case of partial invoices, the corresponding partial payments are due upon receipt of the relevant invoice.
+In case of partial invoices or recurring instalments, the corresponding partial payments are promptly due upon receipt of the relevant invoice.
 This also shall apply to invoiced amounts which exceed the original total due to additional deliveries or other agreements, irrespective of the terms of payment agreed for the main delivery.

 In any event, the Seller shall be entitled to charge pre-trial costs, especially collection and legal fees.